ccelikanil/GhostBeacon/README.md

 **Explanation of **"Figure #5"** is as follows:**
 - User first inputs an SSID value, **"RFC6797"**, followed by the duration value, **"30"**.
-- Program finds **4** unique access points with given SSID and saves them into the comparison list.
+- Program finds **4** unique access points (in this particular example) with given SSID and saves them into the comparison list.
-- After completing Beacon listening, program does it's calculation depending on following code:
+- After completing Beacon sniffing, program does it's calculation depending on following code:

   ```
   Pseudo-code of lines 271..294 in GhostBeacon.py